-Pirate Nation also rewards customers for making referrals, which increases their exposure to new customers through the power of peer-to-peer sharing.
-Giving customers the opportunity to redeem their hard-earned points for a great reward gives them a reason to return to your store, which is why loyalty programs are an essential customer retention tool.
+Allowing customers to redeem their hard-earned points and referrals for great rewards gives them a reason to return to your store, which is why loyalty programs are an essential customer retention tool.

 Challenge customers with gamification

-If you already have a loyalty program, one of the best ways to retain your customers is to make the loyalty customers experience fun!
-Using gamification or adding game mechanics to your website or loyalty program increases motivation, engagement, and loyalty, which keeps your customers interested in your brand for longer.
+If you already have a loyalty program, one of the best ways to retain your customers is to make the customer loyalty experience fun!
+Using gamification or adding game mechanics to your website or loyalty program increases motivation, engagement, and retention, which keeps your customers interested for longer.

-You can gamify your loyalty program with something as simple as progress bars; when customers are able to visually see how close they are to earning their next reward, they'll be more motivated to continue engaging with you to earn enough points to redeem rewards.
+You can gamify your loyalty program with something as simple as progress bars—when customers can visually see how close they are to earning their next reward, they'll be more motivated to continue engaging with you to earn enough points to redeem rewards.

-Adding VIP tiers to your loyalty program is another great way to do this since customers are challenged to earn enough points to level up to the next tier.
-Geri G. Beauty has combined two gamification strategies by using a tiered reward system with progress bars, allowing customers to see how close they are to the next level.
+Adding VIP tiers to your loyalty program is another great way to do this since customers are challenged to earn enough points to level up to the next tier—bonus points for on-theme, quirky names that put a smile on customers’ faces.
+Comfy loungewear brand Pockies checks all of these boxes with its Pocket Points loyalty program.
+Pockies has combined several gamification strategies by using a tiered reward system, progress bars, and funny VIP tier names like Leaky Donut, Golden Hotdog, and Perfect Pizza that all tie directly into its “couch culture” ethos.
+All of these customer retention campaign strategies allow customers to see how close they are to the next level.

 Gamification techniques are a great way to motivate customers to continue engaging with your brand long-term.